wintwoo/jax-ray/README.md

 - [ ] Adaptive super-sampling (maybe as a Pallas kernel?)
 - [ ] Separately optimizing for TPU and GPU execution.

-Some of these TODOs may be difficult / impossible to get working (well) on TPU, given that it's not exactly designed for graphics algorithms (something something not stopping to think if I should).
+Some of these TODOs may be difficult / impossible to get working (well) on XPU.
+For example, certain data structures like BSP trees seem quite far-fetched to implement.

 On GPU/TPU optimization, Gemini and Claude has applied a critical eye to the code and identified a *lot* of deficiencies.
 In that sense, this could be a good base to try out different optimizations that work better/worse on GPU vs TPU.